akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Then that is where we look.”

-Harold appeared in the doorway, his face tight.
+Father appeared in the doorway, his face tight.
 “What is this?”

 “Goosie is gone,” Mother said.
 “Beatrice thinks she may be at the river bend.”

 Harold grunted.
-He fetched a sack and a leather strap from the barn – “In case she is tangled” – and followed them down the lane.
+He fetched a sack and a leather strap from the barn.
+“In case she is tangled,” and followed them down the lane.
 He did not speak, but his eyes swept the ground, the brush, the sky.
 A warrior’s search.

 Then Beatrice heard a faint, rhythmic honking in the distance.